itss1ddhant/Netflixstripe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+A Complet NETFLIX Clone integrated with Stripe Payment Checkout Facility, React Hooks, Firebase, Firestore.
+Altogether an amazing build.
+Do click the link on the right hand side and enjoy.

 ## Available Scripts

 In the project directory, you can run: